RTIInternational/biocloud_gwas_workflows/genotype_pca/README.md

   <br>

 ## input.json
 See the `inputs.json` file in this repo for an example.
-Note that the docker images have defaults, thus it is not necessary to provide them unless you plan to use a different image that the defaults.
+Note that the docker images have defaults, thus it is not necessary to provide them unless you plan to use different images than the defaults.

 <br>